Elastic CRFs for Open-ontology Slot Filling: Introduction

 There are prior efforts to address the above two drawbacks.
 The difficulty of transferring between domains could be partly alleviated with multi-task learning \cite{Rastogi2017Scalable, Hakkani2016Multi, Mrk2015Multi}, by performing joint learning on multiple domains.
-Practically, varying only the last output layer for different domains and sharing the parameters of the rest layers has to shown to be a successful approach \cite{Aaron2016Domain}.
-In this approach, the slot filling model can leverage all available multi-domain data and transfer to handle those slots with sparse training data.
-But basically, this multi-task learning approach is unable to predict labels for zero-shot slots (namely those slots that are unseen in training data and whose values are unknown).
-It can be seen that this difficulty is also related to the drawback of using one-hot encoding of slot labels, which hinders the exploitation of semantic relations and shared statistical properties between different slots.
-A recent work in \cite{Bapna2017Towards} proposes to utilize slot label descriptions towards zero-shot slot filling, by introducing slot encodings from natural language descriptions.
-Basically, they use RNN based sequence labeling, taking the slot encoding vector as an additional conditional input and outputting the IOB tags in each position.
-Sequence labeling is made independently for all slots.
-Though with promising results, there are two shortcomings.
-First, independent sequence labeling may make conflict predictions.
+Practically, varying only the last output layer for different domains and sharing the parameters of the rest layers has shown to be a successful approach \cite{Aaron2016Domain}.
+In this approach, the slot-filling model can leverage all available multi-domain data and transfer them to handle those slots with sparse training data.
+However, basically, this multi-task learning approach is unable to predict labels for zero-shot slots (namely those slots that are unseen in training data and whose values are unknown).
+It can be seen that this difficulty is also related to the drawback of one-hot encoding slot labels, which hinders the exploitation of semantic relations and shared statistical properties between different slots.
+A recent work \cite{Bapna2017Towards} proposes utilizing slot label descriptions towards zero-shot slot filling by introducing slot encodings from natural language descriptions.
+Basically, they use RNN-based sequence labeling, taking the slot encoding vector as an additional conditional input and outputting the IOB tags in each position.
+Sequence labeling is carried out independently for all slots.
+Though yielding promising results, there are two shortcomings.
+First, independent sequence labeling may make conflicting predictions.
 Second, interactions between slots are ignored in sequence labeling.